 1. How do failed airdrops impact investors and the team behind the project?

-It could possibly bring financial loss to investors, shrink trust in the project, and demolish the prestige of the project in order for them to get future investments.
+It could bring financial loss to investors, shrink trust in the project, and demolish the project’s prestige so they can get future investments.

-1. What are key red flags of a risky airdrop in 2024?
+1. What are the key red flags of a risky airdrop in 2024?

-Poor project goals, lack of clarity or transparency over the team, over-promised rewards, and poorly defined utility of the token are some of the key red flags that point towards a risky airdrop.
+Poor project goals, a lack of clarity or transparency over the team, overpromised rewards, and poorly defined token utility are some key red flags that point towards a risky airdrop.

 1. What are the main lessons from failed airdrops in 2024?